phpspec/phpspec/docs/manual/prophet-objects.rst

 Now you can write the code that will get this example to pass.
 As well as refactoring your implementation you should see if you can refactor your specs once they are passing.
 In this case we can tidy it up a bit as **phpspec** lets you create the stub in an easier way.
-Instead using a type hint which **phpspec** will use to determine the type of the stub:
+If you use a typehint, **phpspec** determine the required type of the collaborator:

 .. code-block:: php